Uber Technologies (NYSE:UBER) Now Covered by Needham & Company LLC

-Research analysts at Needham & Company LLC began coverage on shares of Uber Technologies (NYSE:UBER) in a research note issued on Monday, The Fly reports.
-The brokerage set a “buy” rating on the ride-sharing company’s stock.
+Analysts at Needham & Company LLC began coverage on shares of Uber Technologies (NYSE:UBER) in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage set a “buy” rating and a $77.00 price target on the ride-sharing company’s stock.
+Needham & Company LLC’s target price would indicate a potential upside of 37.65% from the stock’s current price.

-A number of other equities analysts have also recently issued reports on the company.
-Evercore ISI reaffirmed an “outperform” rating and issued a $74.00 target price on shares of Uber Technologies in a report on Tuesday, April 13th.
-Mizuho upped their target price on Uber Technologies from $63.00 to $72.00 and gave the stock a “buy” rating in a report on Thursday, February 11th.
-Wolfe Research began coverage on Uber Technologies in a report on Thursday, April 1st.
-They issued an “outperform” rating and a $73.00 target price for the company.
-Citigroup upped their target price on Uber Technologies from $60.00 to $76.00 in a report on Friday, March 5th.
-Finally, Oppenheimer upped their target price on Uber Technologies from $62.00 to $79.00 and gave the stock an “outperform” rating in a report on Thursday, February 11th.
-Four research analysts have rated the stock with a hold rating and thirty-three have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average target price of $63.78.
+Other analysts have also issued research reports about the company.
+DA Davidson upped their target price on Uber Technologies from $49.00 to $72.00 and gave the company a “buy” rating in a report on Friday, February 12th.
+JMP Securities upped their target price on Uber Technologies from $58.00 to $75.00 and gave the company an “outperform” rating in a report on Tuesday, February 16th.
+KeyCorp upped their price objective on Uber Technologies from $60.00 to $63.00 and gave the company an “overweight” rating in a research report on Tuesday, February 9th.
+Deutsche Bank Aktiengesellschaft upped their price objective on Uber Technologies from $78.00 to $82.00 and gave the company a “buy” rating in a research report on Tuesday, March 16th.
+Finally, JPMorgan Chase & Co. upped their price objective on Uber Technologies from $63.00 to $64.00 and gave the company an “overweight” rating in a research report on Wednesday, January 27th.
+Four equities research analysts have rated the stock with a hold rating and thirty-three have assigned a buy rating to the stock.
+The stock has an average rating of “Buy” and a consensus target price of $64.58.

-In other news, insider Tony West sold 6,500 shares of the company’s stock in a transaction on Monday, April 5th.
+In other news, insider Tony West sold 6,500 shares of the stock in a transaction on Monday, April 5th.
 The stock was sold at an average price of $57.31, for a total value of $372,515.00.
-Following the completion of the sale, the insider now directly owns 189,108 shares in the company, valued at approximately $10,837,779.48.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Jill Hazelbaker sold 20,756 shares of the company’s stock in a transaction on Friday, February 12th.
-The stock was sold at an average price of $60.12, for a total value of $1,247,850.72.
-Following the completion of the sale, the insider now owns 147,709 shares of the company’s stock, valued at $8,880,265.08.
+Following the completion of the transaction, the insider now owns 189,108 shares of the company’s stock, valued at $10,837,779.48.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, insider Jill Hazelbaker sold 20,756 shares of the firm’s stock in a transaction on Friday, February 12th.
+The shares were sold at an average price of $60.12, for a total value of $1,247,850.72.
+Following the transaction, the insider now directly owns 147,709 shares in the company, valued at $8,880,265.08.
 The disclosure for this sale can be found here.
-Corporate insiders own 8.66% of the company’s stock.
+8.66% of the stock is owned by company insiders.

-A number of hedge funds have recently modified their holdings of the business.
-Lenox Wealth Advisors LLC increased its stake in Uber Technologies by 37.6% in the 4th quarter.
-Lenox Wealth Advisors LLC now owns 688 shares of the ride-sharing company’s stock worth $35,000 after buying an additional 188 shares in the last quarter.
-First Hawaiian Bank increased its stake in Uber Technologies by 3.3% in the 1st quarter.
-First Hawaiian Bank now owns 6,406 shares of the ride-sharing company’s stock worth $349,000 after buying an additional 206 shares in the last quarter.
-D.A.
-Davidson & CO. increased its stake in Uber Technologies by 1.9% in the 4th quarter.
-D.A.
-Davidson & CO. now owns 11,260 shares of the ride-sharing company’s stock worth $574,000 after buying an additional 209 shares in the last quarter.
-Bellecapital International Ltd. increased its stake in Uber Technologies by 1.7% in the 4th quarter.
-Bellecapital International Ltd. now owns 13,658 shares of the ride-sharing company’s stock worth $697,000 after buying an additional 231 shares in the last quarter.
-Finally, Evolution Wealth Advisors LLC grew its position in shares of Uber Technologies by 9.9% during the first quarter.
-Evolution Wealth Advisors LLC now owns 2,576 shares of the ride-sharing company’s stock valued at $140,000 after purchasing an additional 233 shares in the last quarter.
-Institutional investors and hedge funds own 70.59% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in UBER.
+Regent Peak Wealth Advisors LLC bought a new position in Uber Technologies during the 4th quarter valued at $25,000.
+DB Wealth Management Group LLC purchased a new stake in shares of Uber Technologies in the fourth quarter worth approximately $26,000.
+Atwood & Palmer Inc. acquired a new stake in shares of Uber Technologies during the 1st quarter valued at $27,000.
+Parkside Financial Bank & Trust grew its stake in Uber Technologies by 245.6% in the fourth quarter.
+Parkside Financial Bank & Trust now owns 553 shares of the ride-sharing company’s stock valued at $28,000 after purchasing an additional 393 shares in the last quarter.
+Finally, Whittier Trust Co. acquired a new position in Uber Technologies in the first quarter worth approximately $30,000.
+Hedge funds and other institutional investors own 70.59% of the company’s stock.

 About Uber Technologies

-Uber Technologies, Inc develops and operates proprietary technology applications primarily in the United States, Canada, Latin America, Europe, the Middle East, Africa, and the Asia Pacific.
-It connects consumers with independent providers of ride services for ridesharing services, as well as connect consumers with restaurants and food delivery service providers for meal preparation and delivery services.
+Uber Technologies, Inc develops and operates proprietary technology applications in the United States, Canada, Latin America, Europe, the Middle East, Africa, and the Asia Pacific.
+It connects consumers with independent providers of ride services for ridesharing services and other forms of transportation services, including public transit, as well as connect riders and other consumers with restaurants, grocers, other stores, and delivery service providers for meal preparation, grocery, and other delivery services.

 Receive News & Ratings for Uber Technologies Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Uber Technologies and related companies with MarketBeat.com's FREE daily email newsletter.